 Draw Property Line: Left click on the Property Line button to start drawing.
 Drawing should be done in a clockwise direction, as bearing is effected by the direction the line is drawn.
 Property Lines can be created with the Line, Arc, Outline and Divide Tools.

 Property Lines will automatically display distance and bearing in Construction Markup and Page Layout.
 Smart Data will provide Perimeter for all Property Lines as well as Area and Acres for completed Property Lines.

 You can also type in your property line's precise Distance & Bearing.
 Once you draw or enter the property line, you will have the option to flip the direction of the N/S or E/W sides.

 Note: The bearing of the Property Line will change based on the Orientation, so we recommend setting the orientation first.

 Use the compass to set North for the project.
 As you move the sun or adjust the time, it will reflect the real life location of the sun.

 In Construction Page Layout, the North Symbol will automatically match the Orientation set here.

-Environment: The Environment options will set different backdrops in the distance of your project while in 3D and Presentation.
+Set different backdrops in the distance of your project while in 3D and Presentation.
 Left click on the drop-down menu to select the option you want: